When Is Bone Grafting Needed After Tooth Loss?

 • A lateral bridge preservation graft – is a bone graft done for patients who have gone a while without teeth.
 It entails increasing the width and volume of the jawbone to strengthen it before restorative measures like dental implants or dentures.

-Why You May Need Bone Grafting
+Reasons You Might Need Bone Grafting

 Bone grafting is an incredible procedure that restores bone health after tooth extractions.
 Some of the reasons you may need a bone graft are: